-Field practicum, a distinct yet integral part of the MSSW curriculum, provides students with the opportunity to build, apply and integrate knowledge from all areas of the curriculum within a practice setting.
+Field Practicum, a distinct yet integral part of the MSSW curriculum, provides students with the opportunity to build, apply and integrate knowledge from all areas of the curriculum within a practice setting.

-The second field practicum, completed in the student’s chosen concentration, may be completed as a full-time placement (36 hours per week in the spring semester), or as an extended block placement (18 hours per week in the spring and 18 hours per week in the summer).
+SECOND FIELD PRACTICUM: completed in the student’s chosen concentration, may be completed as a full-time placement (36 hours per week in the spring semester), or as an extended block placement (18 hours per week in the spring and 18 hours per week in the summer).
 Students choosing an extended block placement postpone their graduation date until August, but are encouraged to participate in spring commencement exercises.